 While the strategy above is straightforward for businesses that operate online to activate, those with physical locations might be challenged.
 However, it's easier than you'd think to create some easy-to-access marketing resources that can be placed at tables, at your cash register, and at other customer touchpoints.

-Tip #1 – Convert the URL to a QR Code
+Tip #1 – Convert the review link URL to a QR code

 A QR code is a scannable tool that allows people with any mobile device to visit a web URL with a simple scan.
 Use this QR code in all your onsite marketing materials.